Kong/docs.konghq.com/app/konnect/updates.md

 ## March 2023

+**OIDC Configuration**
-: Enterprise orgs can now configure additional OIDC scopes in their authorization request with {{site.konnect_short_name}}.
-This allows organizations to specify additional scopes they may require so that {{site.konnect_short_name}} can obtain a certain claim from their IdP.
-For example, the `upn` scope is required to retrieve the `userPrincipalName` from Azure.
+: Enterprise orgs using OIDC login can now specify additional scopes to be requested during the authorization grant flow.
+This allows organizations to request custom claims from their IdP.
+The custom claims can then be used to override the default mapping for the `name`, `email` and `groups` attributes which are used during the login flow.
+For example, the `upn` scope may be required to retrieve the `userPrincipalName` claim from Azure which can then be  mapped to `email` in Konnect.

 **Reports V2**
 : {{site.konnect_saas}} users now have access to a new user interface for our custom reports feature within Konnect Analytics.
 The new interface not only makes creating reports easier but it also provides new capabilities such as a preview and a more advanced filtering experience.
 For more information, see these new [report use cases](/konnect/analytics/use-cases/).